yontu24/java-technologies-labs/lab3/README.md

   * Configure a connection pool and a JDBC resource using an administrative tool (such as GlassFish/Payara Console or asadmin).
   * Create DatSource objects using either JNDI directly or resource injection.

+- `Lab5`
+  -
+  * Define the persistence unit using a data source configured as a JDBC Resource.
+  * Define at least one entity class and perform a simple test in order to verify the communication with the database.

+- `Lab6`
+  -
+  * TODO

 # Homework
 - `Lab3`
   -